Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Nachweise für Personalkosten in Lump Sum-Projekten

 In lump sum projects „beneficiaries do not need to keep records of their actual costs (e.g. timesheets or invoices).
-There is no financial reporting, and no checks or audits of the costs incurred“ (see FAQ on the FTOP).
-To make it fully cleary – in lump sum projects neither timesheets nor monthly declaration on days spent for the action are needed (unless required under national law or under internal procedures).
-Correct?
+There is no financial reporting, and no checks or audits of the costs incurred“ (see FAQ on the F&T Portal).
+To clarify it: in lump sum projects neither timesheets nor monthly declaration on days spent for the action are needed (unless required under national law or in internal procedures), correct??

 Kind Regards